davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 ## Map Data Strutures

-Now that we know the goal, let's start looking at options.
+Now that we know the goal, let's start looking at our options.
 We want a key/value mapping data structure to store our data on disk &mdash; what are some map data structures we already know?

 ### Hash Tables